 It seems that some birds incorporate this into their song which can be represented in our notation as a pair of quavers.
 Here is a good version of this, recorded in Yorkshire. [fig.6] The analysis of this was a little harder and to hear the notes clearly I needed to slow the audio down, of which more later.
 However, he is singing in fourths (Hark the Herald…) on E and B, mostly starting on the upper and finishing on the lower, bursts of roughly eight sets of top and bottom, with the lower note repeated twice each time.

 The final example is unusual but the bird was observed and identified by the recorder as a Great Tit.
 It seems to incorporate all the elements from the songs above and exemplifies well the use of notation to record his performance.
 I have cut the original recording to keep the clip relatively brief but he continued in a very similar vein for another half a dozen phrases.
 Despite the increased complexity, we can still use the four-part analysis: he sings Ab, C and Eb in thirds and fifths, starts and ends on the lowest, sings at least fifteen notes, starts in fifths, has a pair of thirds of C to Eb in the middle then ends in fifths again.
-However, this is starting to be limited in its scope and the notated score [fig.7] gives all that detail and more.
+However, describing like this is starting to be limited in its scope and the notated score [fig.7] gives all that detail and more.